Geek, gamer, writer, graphic artist. KL Yong's favorite shows and adventures are those that allow him to enjoy the world from his bedroom.

 - Verminfate: The huge and unmarked broadsword of Rawnblade Widestripe in Brian Jacques' Redwall series of fantasy novels.

-- Vorpal Sword/Vorpal Blade: Mentioned in Through the Looking-Glass to be the weapon capable of slaying the Jabberwocky.
+- Vorpal Sword/Vorpal Blade: Mentioned in Through the Looking-Glass as the weapon capable of slaying the Jabberwocky.
 Nowadays, the name is heavily used in D&D campaigns and video games.

 - Wu Xing Jian: (无形剑) The “shapeless sword.”
 An invisible sword in the Shu Shan series of Chinese fantasy stories.
 Made from 3600 magical herbs.